• Skip to primary navigation

 Blueberry Cheesecake

-Published: Oct 20, 2017 · Modified: Jun 19, 2020 by Carolyn Hetke · This post may contain affiliate links,
+Published: Oct 20, 2017 · Modified: May 3, 2026 by Carolyn Hetke · This post may contain affiliate links,

 Jump to Recipe Print Recipe

-You could use other seasonally available fruits.
+• You could use other seasonally available fruits.
 Raspberries would work well.
 Finely diced peaches would also work.

-You can use light cream cheese and light sour cream if you want to keep the calories down.
-I find the addition of sour cream to a cheese cake recipe makes for a creamier filling.
-Even though those famous New York style cheese cakes are dense and dry I like the lighter version.
+• You can use light cream cheese and light sour cream if you want to keep the calories down.
+I find the addition of sour cream to a cheesecake recipe makes for a creamier filling.
+Even though those famous New York-style cheesecakes are dense and dry, I like the lighter version.

 Blueberry Cheesecake